encore428/minesweeper/README.md

 ## Brief description of the software
 Minesweeper is a popular game that was delivered together with the Windows operating system.

-This project recreates the core feature of the game, with an additonal function to automate the analysis of the game.
+This project recreates the core feature of the game.
+My contribution is the function to automate the analysis of the game.
 This feature uses the same info available to the player, and performs analysis to:

-1 Identify slates that must be mined, and plant confirm flags on them.
+1 Identify slates that must be mined, and plant **Confirmed flags** on them.

-1 In response to player's planting of proposed flags, which is equivalent to asking what if this slate is mined, analyse and idenfity and plant Implied flags on slates that must be mined or safe.
+1 In response to player's planting of **Proposed flags**, which is equivalent to asking what if this slate is mined, analyse and idenfity and plant **Implied flags** on slates that must be **Mined** or **Safe**.

 1 From the resulting flags planted, inspect each exposed slate, and high-light those when the derived number of neighborhood mines cannot tally with the revealed number.
-This is called violated intelligence.
+This is called **Violated Intelligence**.

-1 When there is violated intelligence, it implies the Proposed flags have been incorrectly planted.
-If only one Proposed flag has planted, that slate can be opened safely.
+1 When there is **Violated Intelligence**, it implies the **Proposed flags** have been incorrectly planted.
+If only one **Proposed flag** is involved, that slate can be opened safely.

 ## How to use the software
 See the steps at the top of this readme file on how to start and run the software.